 Alcohol acts as a social lubricant but can lead to serious consequences such as unprotected sex, or unconsented sex.
 This is because alcohol can reduce inhibitions and can result in poor decision making when people are intoxicated.

-- Make it your choice – it’s better to make an informed decision ahead of time about whether or not to have sex and how you are going to talk about it (how to say no or how to talk about safe sex, depending on what you decide).
-Thinking about these things ahead of time makes it easier to stick to your decision even if you are intoxicated.
+Try to make an informed decision ahead of time about whether or not to have sex.
+Think about how you are going to talk about it, such as how to say no or how to talk about safe sex.
+Your friends, parents or a counsellor may be able to help you.
+1

 For more information about staying safe, being prepared and keeping cautious, visit www.getthefacts.health.wa.gov.au and www.leavers.wa.gov.au

 Download our Who and what will you pick up at the party.
 Factors to consider booklet.

 1 Department of Health, Communicable Disease Control Directorate and the Drug and Alcohol Office.
 Who or what will you pick up at the party?
 Factors to consider.

 Call the Alcohol and Drug Information Service on (08) 9442 5000 or 1800 198 024 toll free for country callers